THE SUZUKI PROGRAM

-Ariel Shetzen is a jazz vocalist and music educator with a passion for fostering community through song.
+Conductor, Ariel Shetzen is a jazz vocalist and music educator with a passion for fostering community through song.
 She has directed the Danforth Jewish Circle community choir since 2018 and is a faculty member at Lakefield Music Camp.
 Ariel holds her Bachelor of Music in Jazz Performance from the University of Toronto, where she studied with acclaimed vocalists Alex Samaras and Christine Duncan and performed at masterclasses led by saxophonist Dave Liebman and vocalist Norma Winstone.
 As a vocalist, Ariel has performed with Carol Welsman for Havergal College’s 120th Anniversary at Koerner Hall, with a chamber choir led by Alex Samaras at the Luminato Festival, and with her jazz quartet at venues around Toronto including the Emmet Ray and Hugh’s Room for Jane Harbury’s Jazz Discoveries.

 If you are a former member of the choir, there is no need to audition.
 If you are new to the choir, please email Ariel at email@example.com for zoom audition details including booking a date and time.

-Got more questions?
-Check out our FAQ!
+Have more questions?
+Read our FAQ!